tharun06x/mu-cancerprediction/final/README.md

 ---

 After that i decided to make this a little bit more cleaned.
-In The ['final notebook`](final/cancer_classification.ipynb), i was able to change the line by line cleaning of outliers,and more clean code comparing to the two
+In The [`final notebook`](cancer_classification.ipynb), i was able to change the line by line cleaning of outliers,and more clean code comparing to the two

 ---